-An operation that needs a lot of API request is syncing from Mailchimp to Salesforce where most of the email addresses have not been synced previously from Salesforce for that specific Sync Profile.
+An operation that needs a lot of API requests is syncing from Mailchimp to Salesforce where most of the email addresses have not been synced previously from Salesforce for that specific Set Up.

-The following sync uses a lot of API calls (24K) because it needs to sync 12K records but most of them had not been synced from Salesforce (not in cache), so for each record, SyncApps needs to search if email address already exist in Salesforce or not.
+The following sync uses a lot of API calls (24K) because it needs to sync 12K records but most of them had not been synced from Salesforce (not in cache), so for each record, SyncApps needs to search if the email address already exists in Salesforce or not.

-* Sync Profile A: 10K records are synced from Salesforce to a blank Mailchimp, when syncing back to Salesforce no API call is needed because all emails have been synced before and stored in Sync Profile cache.
+*Set Up A: 10K records are synced from Salesforce to a blank Mailchimp, when syncing back to Salesforce no API call is needed because all emails have been synced before and stored in Set Up cache.

-* Sync Profile B: 1 record (using filtering or specific campaign) is synced to an existing Mailchimp that has 10K records (although all 10K emails already exist in Salesforce).
-When syncing from Mailchimp to Salesforce SyncApps needs to do around 20K API calls to check per email address if the email address exists in Salesforce or not.
+*Set Up B: 1 record (using filtering or specific campaign) is synced to an existing Mailchimp that has 10K records (although all 10K emails already exist in Salesforce).
+When syncing from Mailchimp to Salesforce, SyncApps needs to do around 20K API calls to check per email address if the email address exists in Salesforce or not.

 Check out the options below on how you can contact our support team and find the answers you need to help you with your SyncApps integrations.